ChilliCream/graphql-platform/website/src/blog/2021-09-27-hot-chocolate-12/2021-09-27-hot-chocolate-12.md

 For instance, let's take the above; we are injecting a service `MyDbContext` into our resolver.
 The resolver compiler knows what to do with this parameter because of the service attribute.
 These attributes can become quite tedious to annotate if you have a lot of resolvers.
 Further, people might want to extend the parameter injection or introduce their own parameter injection logic.
 With Hot Chocolate 12, we open up the resolver compiler and allow you to configure it straightforwardly.

-Let's start with a basic example of `MyDbContext` as a known service that no longer needs an attribute.
+Let's start with a basic example of `MyDbContext` as a well-known service that no longer needs an attribute.

-Essentially we want to be able to just write the following code without any attributes:
+Essentially we want to be able to write the following code without any attributes:

 ```csharp
 public async Task<Person> GetPersonByIdAsync(MyDbContext context)